 Imagine how vast it is!

-Within these vineyards, various kinds of grapes grow from where different wines are made.
+Various kinds of grapes grow from where different wines are made within these vineyards.
 Among these, Riesling and Silvaner stand out the most.

 Wurzburg, in particular, has a rich history of winemaking and viticulture.
 Winemaking in this city dates back to the middle ages.

-As early as 1644, Wurzburg and its officials were strict already of the quality of wines produced from the city.
+As early as 1644, Wurzburg and its officials were strict already about the quality of wines produced in the city.

 With centuries of viticulture and winemaking practice in Wurzburg, there is no doubt that visitors can have one of the best wines experience in the world here!
 Winemakers have even created, Mariensteiner, another variety of grapes that’s a cross of Riesling and Silvaner.